 Sales of uPVC, Aluminium, Wood, and Steel Windows & Doors

 Saket Jain of Fenesta and Robert Höllrigl of Encraft perceive that Aluminium still dominates the market compared to other options with its low cost and varying quality versions.
-Use of wood and steel windows have become quite negligible. uPVC has become more acceptable than what it used to be five years ago and the market share is growing.
+The use of wood and steel windows has become quite negligible. uPVC has become more acceptable than what it used to be five years ago and the market share is growing.
 Narendra Patel from Torfenster too notes the same and comments that the need for wood windows is decreasing because of its scarcity, maintenance issues and increased cost.

 Bi-fold doors by Deceuninck

 Arun Sharma also remarks that in India, the share of aluminium as a window profile material is about 70 per cent and that of uPVC is at about 5-7 per cent.
 In Europe, the share of uPVC as profile material is much higher at around 55 per cent.
-Smita Limaye of Deceuninck observes that Steel also has a share of about 25 percent.
+Smita Limaye of Deceuninck observes that Steel also has a share of about 25 per cent.

 Enquire Now for Window Frame & Profiles

 Jain (Fenesta) explains that the Aluminium Window Industry is estimated to be around 50-55 per cent whereas Wood is on the downslide with about 19-20 per cent share.
-Traditional steel is still used in low cost houses and in rural areas with a share of about 11-12 per cent. uPVC is window industry is hovering around 14-15 per cent and is expected to grow at a steady pace.
-But according to Höllrigl, the share of uPVC is still in single digit.
+Traditional steel is still used in low-cost houses and in rural areas with a share of about 11-12 per cent. uPVC is window industry is hovering around 14-15 per cent and is expected to grow at a steady pace.
+But according to Höllrigl, the share of uPVC is still in the single digit.

 Enquire Now for UPVC Windows

-From these discussions, we could conclude that Aluminium dominates the fenestration market with 50 percent, followed by wood, steel and uPVC hovering around 22 percent, 18 percent and 10 percent, respectively.
+From these discussions, we could conclude that Aluminium dominates the fenestration market with 50 per cent, followed by wood, steel and uPVC hovering around 22 per cent, 18 per cent and 10 per cent, respectively.

 Top City City Based Manufacturers Resource UPVC Windows (Manufacturers, Suppliers & Dealers) Bengaluru UPVC Windows Bangalore Chennai UPVC Windows Chennai Delhi UPVC Windows Delhi Hyderabad UPVC Windows Manufacturers in Hyderabad Coimbatore UPVC Windows Coimbatore Mumbai UPVC Windows Mumbai Kolkata UPVC Windows Kolkata UPVC Doors (Manufacturers, Suppliers & Dealers) Bengaluru UPVC Doors Manufacturers in Bangalore Chennai UPVC Doors Manufacturers in Chennai Delhi UPVC Doors Manufacturers in Delhi Hyderabad UPVC Doors Manufacturers in Hyderabad Coimbatore UPVC Doors Manufacturers in Coimbatore Mumbai UPVC Doors Manufacturers in Mumbai Kolkata UPVC Doors Manufacturers in Kolkata